Original artwork description:

 Minus

-The work is part of my continuing series of work exploring areas of history left to time and entropy.
-The Chard Canal was built before the arrival of the railway, but was abandoned once the railway had arrive, eventually left to ruin and in-turn gradually dismantled.
-There are parts of the canal that can be still seen in parts, of which this tree is upon one of the ramparts of the remnants of the canal.
-I have created a few acrylic paintings exploring this part of our history, including some of the old pill-boxes that line the canal.
+The work is part of a continuing series exploring historical place left to nature and entropy.
+Chard Canal was built before the arrival of the railway, but abandoned once the railway had arrived, eventually being left to ruin, in-turn gradually dismantled.
+There are parts of the canal that can be still seen, of which this tree is upon one of the remnants of the canal running from Creech St Michael.

-You can see parts of the canal on an ordanance survey map.
+You can see parts of the canal on an ordinance survey map of the area.

 Materials used: